-I am the Director of Photographic Services, responsible for providing still images for all publications, public and media relations, the University web site, and presentations.
-In addition, I also shoot video for special projects.
+As the University Photographer I am responsible for providing still images for all publications, public and media relations, the University web site, and presentations.

 Our online photo gallery can be found here: http://montclairstateuniversity.smugmug.com/ At this site you can find images of the University that can be used on any Montclair State web site or for any publications made by or for the University.
 If you have any questions, don't hesitate to email or call.